 Other than the internal Gain control, the Zero Point has two main footswitches:

 - On/Off switch: turns the pedal on and off, engaging and disengaging the flanger.

 - Flange switch: controls the up-sweep and down-sweep of the flange effect.
 When this switch is pressed down, the flange effect sweeps upward.
 When the switch is released, the flange effect sweeps back down.

-The pedal also offers an additive mode (where both copies of the signal are in-phase) and subtractive mode (where the copy is out-of-phase with the original).
+The pedal also offers an additive mode (where both signal copies are in-phase) and subtractive mode (where the copy is out-of-phase with the original).

 In additive mode, we get an emulation of a classic dual tape machine flanger effect.
-In subtractive mode, this effect will eventually lead to the “zero point” where the two signals cancel each other out!
+This effect will eventually lead to the “zero point” in subtractive mode, where the two signals cancel each other out!

 So if you're looking for something closer to the origins of the flanger effect, Catalinbread's Zero Point will get you there.
 Though this is pretty old school, conceptually speaking, this design stands out among other flanger pedals!